Purpose of the First-Year Seminar

 • examine issues from multiple perspectives

-• discuss, debate and defend ideas, including their own views, with clarity and reason
+• discuss, debate and defend ideas, including your own views, with clarity and reason

 • develop discernment, facility and ethical responsibility in using information